 Carbon Steel Forgings

-What Are Carbon Steel Forgings?
-Carbon steel forgings are forgings manufactured out of a steel alloy with a percentage of carbon typically up to about 1.2%, and only residual amounts of other elements except for those added for composition control.
+Carbon steel forgings refer to a type of forging that is manufactured out of a steel alloy with a percentage of carbon typically up to about 1.2%, and only residual amounts of other elements, except for those added for composition control.

-The higher the levels of carbon in the steel alloy the lower the melting point.
-Custom forgings can include any number of alloys to alter the final characteristics.
+Custom forgings can be produced using any number of alloys to alter their final characteristics and performance.
 Some of the alloys found within carbon steel forgings may include:

-- Very high carbon: Between 0.96%-2.1% carbon content allows for extremely strong, but brittle, material.
+- Very High Carbon: Between 0.96% and 2.1% carbon content allows for extremely strong, but brittle, material.
 You need to handle these alloys with care due to its brittleness.

-- High carbon: Between 0.55%-0.95% carbon content and 0.30%-0.90% manganese content offers great shape memory and strength.
+- High Carbon: Between 0.55% and 0.95% carbon content and 0.30% and 0.90% manganese content offers great shape memory and strength.
 This carbon steel is commonly used in wire and spring manufacturing.

-- Low carbon: Between 0.05%-0.25% carbon and up to 0.4% manganese is an affordable option.
+- Low Carbon: Between 0.05% and 0.25% carbon and up to 0.4% manganese is an affordable option.
 Commonly known as mild steel, low carbon steel is easy to shape and can be carburized to improve its surface strength.